 - State education agencies – provides a strong partner for quality assurance, helps connect the national consensus on preparation to state-level policy and provide support for a state’s own authorization/accountability system

 - Education Professionals – rigorous standards elevate the profession

 School of Education Programs: National Recognition

 The School of Education offers programs in elementary education, dual licensure in elementary education and special education, and has oversight of six secondary education programs.
 All programs are aligned to the teacher preparation standards of their corresponding specialty licensure areas and are reviewed by their affiliated Specialized Professional Associations or through a state-review process.
-As a result of program review, the School of Education has achieved National Recognition or National Recognition with Conditions status through the following Specialized Professional Associations.
+As a result of program review, the English Education, Foreign Languages Education, Math Education, Social Studies Education, and Special Education Programs have achieved National Recognition status through their corresponding specialized professional associates.